 Interest rate risk is the risk that the fair values or future cash flows of the Company's financial instruments will fluctuate as a result of changes in market interest rates.
 Interest rate risk arises from the interest rate impact on cash, which are held at variable market rates, and is exposed to interest rate risk on its outstanding borrowings.
-The Company also pays interest monthly for its senior secured credit facility, at an annual interest rate of 12-month USD LIBOR plus 8%.
-With other variables unchanged, a 1% increase on the Company's floating rate debt would increase annual interest expense by \$129,770 (US\$100,000).
+The Company also pays interest monthly for its senior secured credit facility, at an annual interest rate of 8% plus the greater of twelve month USD LIBOR or 1.25%.
+With other variables unchanged, a 1% increase on the Company's floating rate debt would increase annual interest expense by \$248,729 (US\$188,889).
 The Company closely monitors its exposure to interest rate risk and has not entered into any derivative contracts to manage this risk.